-Surely, this particular Christian Church, the Cathedral of St. Philip, is saying that.
-That is why we read this passage today.
-We want to bless like God blesses.
+"Blessings to you!"
+This particular Christian Church, the Cathedral of St. Philip, is saying that, too.
+We are a blessing church, trying to bless like God blesses.
 We want to bless like Jesus blesses.

 Of course, some of us have gotten into trouble trying to bless like God blesses.
 We have blessed civil rights, reproductive rights, gay and lesbian rights; and we will continue to do so.
 And we will continue, in this Christian Church, to bless the poor and the persecuted, especially those forced to flee their own countries, persecuted for righteousness' sake.